KiritoJi/KiritoJi/README.md

 - 👋 Hi, I’m @KiritoJi
 - 👀 I’m interested in...
-You know i love viewing Bilibili(www.bilibili.com)
-- 🌱 I’m currently learning High School!!!
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on :)
 - 📫 How to reach me kiritoji@foxmail.com